srobo/docs/kit/assembly.md

 [Ruggeduino](/docs/kit/ruggeduino)      | via USB
 [Servo Board](/docs/kit/servo_board)    | 12V

-In order to connect the Motor and Servo Boards to the Power Board, you will need to create a power cables.
+In order to connect the Motor and Servo Boards to the Power Board, you will need to create some power cables.
 This should be done using the provided red and black _power wire_ (this is the thicker wire provided in the kit) and a pair of green CamCon connectors.
 The green power wire should only be used to connect motors to the motor board.
 _Remember you **must** use black wire for any ground connections as defined in the [Rules](/docs/rules)._